 Some users prefer to place their Development Server on a separate network from the Production Server.
 This way there can be no confusion as to which server is being accessed.
 Keep in mind that Clients can only be launched on panels/computers that have network access to the host Gateway, so how this development network is configured will impact where testing clients can be launched.

 If you are restoring a copy of your Production Server on your Development Server, you will need to be cautious: two copies of the same Gateway, on the same network, will both have access to all PLCs and Databases.
-In this case it is possible for duplicate historical records to be generated, amongst other potential problems.
+In this case it is possible for duplicate historical records to be generated, among other potential problems.
 To prevent this, we recommend keeping the Development Server on a separate network.
 Alternatively, you could utilize the Restore Disabled checkbox when restoring on the Development Server.
 Once the disabled Development Gateway is up and running, you can edit each connection and point them to testing equipment.

 Transferring Resources from Development